SamanDaneshvar/pan18ap/README.md

 Our approach to gender identification in Twitter performed on the tweet corpus provided by CLEF for the task, takes advantage of textual information solely, and consists of tweet preprocessing, feature construction, dimensionality reduction using Latent Semantic Analysis (LSA), and classification model construction.
 We propose a linear Support Vector Machine (SVM) classifier, with different types of word and character n-grams as features.

 ## Citation
-If this code is helpful to you, please don't forget to cite our paper:
+If our code comes in useful to you, please don't forget to cite our paper:
 > Daneshvar, S., & Inkpen, D. (2018). [*Gender Identification in Twitter using N-grams and LSA*](https://scholar.google.com/scholar?cluster=4499254726211723674).
 Notebook for PAN at CLEF 2018.
 CEUR Workshop Proceedings, 2125, 1–10. [[Publisher](http://ceur-ws.org/Vol-2125/)] [[Paper PDF](http://ceur-ws.org/Vol-2125/paper_213.pdf)] [[Cite: BibTeX](../../raw/master/Daneshvar2018.bib)]